neelabo/NeeView/docs/en-us/package-alpha.md

-# About Canary Version
+# About Alpha Version

 <custom-revision/>

-NeeView Canary is a snapshot of the development process.
+NeeView Alpha is a snapshot of the development process.
 It is intended to give you a preview of features that will be available in a future stable version.

 > [!WARNING]